 Group B: Canada, Switzerland, Qatar, Bosnia and Herzegovina

-Winner: Switzerland Runner-up: Canada Third (advances): Bosnia and Herzegovina Out: Qatar
+Third (advances): Bosnia and Herzegovina

 Switzerland are the most reliable tournament team in this group â consistent, defensively sound, and experienced at navigating group stages without drama.
 Canada will advance on home soil, but the pressure of co-hosting may prevent them from finishing first.
 Bosnia, with DĆŸeko and the momentum of knocking out Italy in the playoffs, have enough quality to claim third.
 Qatar's 24-goal qualifying deficit is too large a problem to solve in three matches.